prea/OrdersAPI/README.md

 username : admin<br>
 password : admin<br>

-when the project is built and is running, it will open the browser in the swagger page, that was used to create the documetation about the methods.
-The project contains a Unit test and Integration Test<br>
+when the project is built and is running, it will open the browser in the swagger page, that was used to create the documetation about the methods. <br>
+The project contains a Unit test and Integration Test as well.<br>

 <img src="https://github.com/prea/OrdersAPI/blob/master/swagger_orders.png">